german tv shows

 Crime Scene Cleaning with a Twist: “Der Tatortreiniger”

-Imagine turning the crime genre on its head and focusing on the aftermath—literally.
-“Der Tatortreiniger” follows the life of a crime scene cleaner, making light of dark situations.
-As highlighted by The Local, this show brings humor to the grim realities of death, proving that Germans can indeed laugh in the face of adversity, especially if it involves a mop and a bucket.
+Imagine flipping the crime genre on its head…and then focusing on what happens after.
+“Der Tatortreiniger” — or “Crime Scene Cleaner” — centers around the life of a crime scene cleaner, who sees (and humorously comments upon) people at their worst.
+This show brings humor to dark places (literally), shining light into the grim realities of death.
+And as The Local highlights, it proves that Germans can indeed laugh in the face of adversity — especially if it involves a mop and bucket.

 Binge-Worthy Historical Dramas